redis-applied-ai/redis-retrieval-optimizer/README.md

 ### Running the custom study

-Once you’ve defined your search methods and processor, pass them into the study runner:
+Once you've defined your search methods and processor, pass them into the study runner:

 ```python
 from redis_retrieval_optimizer.grid_study import run_grid_study